-As early childhood sector leaders, ECMS are committed to influencing positive change for children, families and communities.
+As an early childhood sector leader, ECMS is committed to influencing positive change for children, families and communities.

 We know the early years of life are crucial to shaping a person's future.
 In fact, 85 per cent of brain development occurs before the age of five.

 Participating in a quality early learning program is a proven way to amplify children's learning and development.
 It helps children build the physical, emotional, social, language and cognitive skills they need to start school well.
 And research confirms the longer children spend in a quality early learning environment, the better their outcomes at school and beyond.

 Currently, public funding for early childhood education in Australia is low compared with other OECD countries.
 This means many families simply cannot afford to enrol their child in a quality early learning or care service.
 In fact, our enrolments in early childhood education programs are well below the OECD average.
 Consequently, one in five Australian children is starting school without the skills they need.
 Many of these are vulnerable and at-risk children who are the most likely to miss out on vital early learning experiences.
 And evidence shows, children who start school behind, stay behind.

 Investing more in the early years will not only allow the children accessing these services to reach their full potential.
 It will also support a more prosperous future for all Australians.
 A 2014 study conducted by PricewaterhouseCoopers (PwC) estimated cumulative benefits of almost $30 billion to the Australian economy by continuing to lift quality standards and increase participation in early childhood education, especially among children who are vulnerable and at-risk.